 According to SmallBizGenius, 89% of customers will stay loyal to brands that share their values.
 But how do you get those folks to recognize that your brand is the one that they’ve been looking for?

-In a lot of cases, you have to really hone your targeting.
+In numerous instances, you have to really hone your targeting.
 And in a marketing landscape where content marketing and niche advertising are increasingly becoming the name of the game, brand clarity matters more than ever.
-Who is your audience?
-How do you want people to think and feel when they interact with your brand?
-Do you need a super sophisticated, old-school copywriting style, or do your leads want to see Game of Thrones references?

 Experienced marketing agencies have spent enough time watching brands succeed and fail that they’ll know what works in terms of branding.
 They’ll be able to work with you to create a digital brand strategy that resonates.

-Part of what makes marketing such a time sink for businesses is that there are a lot of moving parts involved with creating a successful campaign.
+Part of what makes marketing such a time sink for businesses is that there are many moving parts involved with creating a successful campaign.
 Everything has to fit, or potential customers will hop off the ride.

 When you work with an agency in this way, you don’t have to sit there trying to invent the wheel with your advertising.
 You can partner with a company, step back, and let an experienced marketing professional help you out.